Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/privacy.md

 ### 	6.1.
 Cloud Based Storage

 The Council may utilise Cloud based storage solutions, which could result in your personal information being stored on a server located overseas.

-### 	6.2.
-Digital Capability Locator

-Your personal information that is published or disclosed through the Digital Capability Locator or other databases of the Council, may be accessed by persons outside of Australia.

 ## 7. Can I lodge a complaint?